sovrynn/ecdo/1-EVIDENCE/earth-geo-state/climate/README.md

 "In the Korean Peninsula, the 4.2 ka event was associated with significant aridification, measured by the large decline in arboreal pollen percentage (AP)."

 *"Stalagmites from northeastern Namibia demonstrate the region became wetter thanks to the southward shift of the ITCZ.[84]
-The Namibian humidification event had two pulses."* - Indeed, Namibia would move further away from the equator during a flip.
+The Namibian humidification event had two pulses."* - Indeed, Namibia would move further away from the equator during a flip, although this might me a misattribution, as it wouldn't happen the way the authors imagined.

 https://en.wikipedia.org/wiki/4.2-kiloyear_event